Background pattern

 Breastfeeding

-Driving and operating machinery
+Driving and using machines

 Azitromicina Teva contains sodium

-This medicine contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially “sodium-free”.
+This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially "sodium-free".

-3. How to Take Azithromycin Teva
+3. How to take Azitromicina Teva

-Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the administration instructions for this medication exactly as indicated by your doctor or pharmacist.
+If you have any doubts, consult your doctor or pharmacist again.

-Take the tablets preferably with a glass of water, they can be taken with or without food.
+Take the tablets preferably with a glass of water; they can be taken with or without food.

 The tablet can be divided into equal doses.